My Quiet Kitchen

 Why This Recipe Works

-I've been vegan since 2011, and have tried my share of vegan mac and cheese recipes.
+I've been vegan for almost 14 years now and have tried my share of vegan mac and cheese recipes.

-And it's not like I'm sharing a national secret.
-Hang out long enough in any plant-based recipe group online and you quickly realize vegan mac and cheese is one of the most complained about dishes out there.
+It's not like I'm sharing a national secret here.
+Hang out long enough in any plant-based recipe group online and you quickly realize that a REALLY GOOD vegan mac and cheese is one of the most yearned-for dishes out there.

-2. too dry - because cashews and liquid don’t necessarily create a sauce that stays creamy.
+2. Too dry, since cashews and liquid don’t necessarily create a sauce that stays creamy.

-3. and they rarely actually tastes like cheese.
+3. And they rarely actually taste like cheese.

-Okay, now that we’ve identified our problems we can focus on the solutions!
+Okay, now that we’ve identified our problems, we can focus on the solution!

 First, I should point out this is a vegan mac and cheese recipe meant to taste as much like its traditional counterpart as possible.
 I wasn't aiming for "healthy" with this one.